-- Local school district personnel. - State homeless education coordinators. - National Center for Homeless Education (NCHE). - Third parties, such as private or publicly funded homeless shelters and service providers. - Financial aid administrators from colleges other than the school where you are presenting the documentation. - Staff from college access programs such as TRiO (e.g., Talent Search or Upward Bound) or GEAR UP. - College or high school counselors. - Mental health professionals, social workers, mentors, doctors, or clergy.
+- Local school district personnel. - State homeless education coordinators. - National Center for Homeless Education (NCHE). - Third parties such as private or publicly funded homeless shelters and service providers. - Financial aid administrators from colleges other than the school you are presenting the documentation. - Staff from college access programs such as TRiO (e.g., Talent Search or Upward Bound) or GEAR UP. - College or high school counselors. - Mental health professionals, social workers, mentors, doctors, or clergy.

-If you do not have written documentation of your status, the financial aid office must still review the request for a homeless youth determination and determine whether you qualify as a homeless youth.
-Their determination may be based on other available information, such as resources from state or local governments, community organizations, or the college.
+If you do not have any written documentation of your status, the financial aid office must still review the request for a homeless youth determination and make a determination as to whether or not you qualify as a homeless youth.
+Their determination may be based on other information available through resources like the state or local government, community organizations, or the college.

 In Washington State, the FAFSA-Independent Student Verification form can be used for homeless youth determination.
-Your school's homeless liaison can complete this form, which is found at: ospi.k12.wa.us/student-success/access-opportunity-education/students-experiencing-homelessness.
+Your school's homeless liaison can complete this form, which is found at: www.k12.wa.us/HomelessEd/Resources.aspx.
 Then, confirm that Financial Aid Office received the form and inquire if other paperwork or a subsequent determination by your financial aid administrator is needed.

-WHO IS CONSIDERED INDEPENDENT AS AN UHY?
+WHO IS CONSIDERED INDEPENDENT AS UNACCOMPANIED HOMELESS YOUTH?